theonize/Currier/Doctrine/Monergism.md

 "called according to His purpose" ~ this is all people who do the will of God, not neceesarily believers

 "whom He foreknew He also predestined"
-This is a topological statement rather than a commentary on free-will.
+This is a tautological statement rather than a commentary on free-will.
 God sees a human life as a whole - it begins apart from Him and, hopefully, has a rewritten ending that is brought back to Him.

 predestination -> calling -> justification -> theosis